AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 ===============================     =================================================================
   **Setting**                       **Value**
 ===============================     =================================================================
-  Local                             VPC1 private subnet CIDR Remote                            VPC2 private subnet CIDR Protocol                          Any
+  Local                             VPC2 private subnet CIDR Remote                            VPC1 private subnet CIDR Protocol                          Any
 ===============================     =================================================================

-5.6 Under **Network->Virtual Routers**, click on virtual router profile, then click **Static Routes**, add a new route for VPC2 private subnet.
+5.6 Under **Network->Virtual Routers**, click on virtual router profile, then click **Static Routes**, add a new route destinating to VPC1 private subnet.

 |image7|

 ===============================     =================================================================
   **Setting**                       **Value**
 ===============================     =================================================================
-  Destination                       VPC2 private subnet CIDR Interface                         Tunnel interface created at Step 5.1
+  Destination                       VPC1 private subnet CIDR Interface                         Tunnel interface created at Step 5.1
 ===============================     =================================================================

 5.7 Commit the configuration.

+6. At AWS portal, configure the VPC Route Table associated with the private subnet of VPC2.
+Add a route destinating to VPC1 private subnet with PAN-VM LAN port as the gateway.

-6. Send traffic between VPC1 and VPC2 private subnets.
+7. Send traffic between VPC1 and VPC2 private subnets.
 At Aviatrix Controller, go to **Site2Cloud** page to verify the site2cloud connection status.

 |image8|